 It is compulsory for all individuals and couples who are considering using donated eggs, to attend counselling sessions.
 This provides the chance to discuss your treatment on a more personal level.
 It also gives you the opportunity to raise issues that are more private, such as individual concerns, relationship difficulties or current circumstances that may affect your treatment experience.
 If you are using a known donor, a joint session with the donor (and their partner) is required.

 A “cooling off” period of a minimum of 14 days (between the first and the second counselling session) is required prior to commencing treatment.
 This ensures that you have had enough time to consider all facets of the donation program.

 Before the treatment begins, our fertility specialist and fertility nurses will perform a final review of the counselling reports, blood tests and consent forms to ensure everything is organised.

 A healthy lifestyle is advised prior to and during the donation of eggs.
 This includes a healthy diet, regular exercise and a sensible approach to alcohol.
 You will be directed to stop smoking and restrict your alcohol consumption before treatment.
 The fertility nurse will notify you of the starting dates for you and the egg donor.

 Egg donors are required to undergo an IVF cycle to retrieve the eggs.

 All egg donors are screened for infectious diseases before the donation.
-It is recommended (but not compulsory) that the known donated eggs are fertilised and then stored for a quarantine period of six months before they are transferred to the recipient.
+It is recommended (but not compulsory) that the known donated eggs are fertilised and then stored for a quarantine period of three months before they are transferred to the recipient.
 We understand that some patients regard it as important enough (for their own reasons) to have the embryos transferred immediately and they are willing to accept this risk of infection.
 Should you decide to have the eggs or embryos transferred “fresh” in this way, you will be required to sign a waiver stating that you accept this risk and responsibility for your own decision.